Websites with the Cherokee Web Server on Fedora 14

 Cherokee is a fast, flexible web server for POSIX compliant operating systems such as Linux.
 It’s designed to be easy to administer, and includes support for a wide range of common web server functions.
 This tutorial explains how to install and configure the Cherokee web server on Fedora 14.
 Installation will be performed through the terminal; please make sure you are logged into your Linode as root via SSH.

 It is assumed that you already have a working and up to date Fedora 14 system.
-If you have not followed our getting started guide, we recommend that you do so prior to following these instructions.
+If you have not followed our Setting Up and Securing a Compute Instance guide, we recommend that you do so prior to following these instructions.

 Set the Hostname

 Before you begin installing and configuring the components described in this guide, please make sure you’ve followed our instructions for setting your hostname.
 Issue the following commands to make sure it is set properly: